 "Aparna Nathan advises high net worth individuals on tax planning using offshore structures and is a “formidable opponent” in court." – Private Client, Who’s Who Legal 2015

-Ranked as a Leading Junior in Private Client: Private Tax, Aparna Nathan is "able to communicate well with non-tax specialists" - Legal 500
+"Able to communicate well with non-tax specialists" - Legal 500

 An expert in tax disputes, strong on the technical side, who does a good deal of work on behalf of HMRC.
 She also handles tax planning work for high net worth individuals and non-domiciliaries.
 "Personable and approachable, she is able to communicate well with non-tax specialists." - Chambers UK